Lets Explode a Few CB Myths

 Guess again, and stop using those lying Dosy and Paradynamics meters.

 First they are not "pills".
 They are transistors.
-Toshiba's 2sc2879 transistors are rated at 100 watts PEP each.
-If you overdrive them you will blow them.
-Toshiba's specification sheet for their 2sc2879, 2sc2290, and 2sc2510 transistors in Adobe Acrobat format can be viewed by clicking here.
+Toshiba's 2sc2879/2sc2879a transistors are rated at 100 watts PEP each.
+Not 150 watts PEP.
+Not 200 watts PEP.
+100 watts PEP!
+If you overdrive them you or over voltage them you will eventually blow them.
+Toshiba's datasheet for their 2sc2879a transistors in Adobe Acrobat format can be viewed by clicking here.
 Most CB amp manufacturers are not telling the truth.
 Toshiba is.
 If your meter agrees with the vendors exaggerated claims get another meter.

 So what what kind of output should you expect from an amplifier with two properly set up 2sc2869 transistors in class AB operation?
 Assuming the transmitter is set up to run the transistors at their maximum rated settings and the power supply can deliver the required DC power input;